 Pretty much everyone knows that extra virgin olive oil (EVOO) is very healthy.
 But, which one specifically?
 Spanish olive oil?
 Italian olive oil?
 Tunisian?
 Californian?
 If Italian, then what varietals?
 Correggiolo, Leccino, Pendolino, Moraiolo, or Rossina?
 It’s enough to make one’s head spin.

-Well, it turns out that some varietals such as the Greek Koroneiki olive oil might be far superior to others because of its specific ingredients.
+Well, it turns out that some varietals such as the Greek Koroneiki olive oil might be far superior to others because of their specific ingredients.
 Let’s see how the little but mighty Koreoneiki olive can help us on the path to health and well-being.